uw-echospace/group-website/content/position/2021-06-21-postdoc-hake-ml/index.md

 authors:
   - leewj
   - vms16
-  - emiliom
 slug: 2021-06-21-postdoc-hake-ml
 draft: false
 tags:
   - machine learning
   - fisheries acoustics
   - cloud computing
-summary: "We are looking for a postdoc scientist to join our team to work on our recently funded project from NOAA Fisheries!"
+summary: "We are looking for a postdoc scientist to join our team on our recently funded project from NOAA Fisheries!"

 # Customize
 share: false